kinjalik/Device-Manager-for-Android/README.md

 # Device Manager - Android Client
 **This is a part of my final project on course "Samsung IT School".
-All code, configurations, etc published under the MIT License**
+All code, configurations, etc published under the license, provided in LICENSE.md**
 ## Description
 This application stores an information about user's gadgets, such as an IMEI, Serial Number or other identificators.
 This information can be helpful in the next cases: